 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly.
-Using a reference may require an extra interaction between a server and the access token issuer to resolve the reference to the authorization information.
-The mechanics of such an interaction are not defined by this specification.
+Using a reference may require an extra interaction between a resource server and authorization server to resolve the reference to the authorization information.
+The mechanics of such an interaction are not defined by this specification, but one such mechanism is defined in Token Introspection [RFC7662].